Lapas attēli

 Furthermore, although the state is ultimately held responsible, material reparation may often be had more expeditiously by direct recourse to the private person, officer or department of government immediately at fault.
 Municipal law may enforce the duty of such persons and departments to make reparation.

-It is true that the municipal enforcement of the duty to make indemnity incumbent upon the immediate perpetrators of the wrong is often used as a basis for denying the duty of reparation" altogether, using the term to signify solely an idemnification by the government of the state at fault.
+It is true that the municipal enforcement of the duty to make indemnity incumbent upon the immediate perpetrators of the wrong is often used as a basis for denying the duty of "reparation" altogether, using the term to signify solely an idemnification by the government of the state at fault.
 This view is be

 1See especially Secretary of State Evarts and Secretary of State Bayard, official correspondence on Chinese outrages, 1880-1885, Moore's Digest, 6;820-835.

-a committed, the state through its recognized government is responsible, no matter what advantages of recourse to the immediate party at fault its municipal law may give.
+lieved to be untenable.
+If a breach of international law has been committed, the state through its recognized government is responsible, no matter what advantages of recourse to the immediate party at fault its municipal law may give.
 The duty of the government to make reparation can only be escaped by proof that the tort was not one of international law.
 If it is admitted that international law requires a state to give reasonable protection to aliens in its territory, then an injury to such aliens by mob violence implies an obligation of reparation and indemnity by the government, no matter what remedies from the immediate perpetrators, through courts of justice, municipal law may permit.
 Escape from the obligation of the government can only be based on a denial of the statement that international law imposes such an obligation of prevention.

 But although the state can not escape the obligation to make reparation for breaches of international law, through its government, this does not prevent it providing other means by which the injured party may obtain reparation, through municipal law.
 Such municipal remedies may be more rapid and satisfactory to all parties concerned than recourse to the government through diplomatic channels.
 If satisfaction is obtained from the person or officer guilty the state's duty of reparation is fulfilled, and to its fulfillment in this manner municipal law may lend a sanction.
 The question may therefore be treated under two heads, (1) reparation by the national government, (2) reparation by inferior governmental divisions, public officers and private persons.

-REPARATION BY THE NATIONAL GOVERNMENT Under the constitution, exclusive control of foreign relations is in the hands of the national government of the United States.
+Under the constitution, exclusive control of foreign relations is in the hands of the national government of the United States.
 In this field it is sovereign.
 The municipal law of the United States can not compel it to observe its duties of reparation.
 On numerous occasions the duty has been recognized, through the voting of indemnities by congress, the authorization of salutes to a foreign flag or public apology, but it has been done as a matter of policy, comity, foreign pressure or sense of international obligation, not from any coercion of municipal law.

 Although the duty of the national government to make reparation can not be compelled by municipal law, the probability of the duty being performed will be greatly increased if municipal law (1) places no obstacles in the way of such performance, and (2) establishes a machinery for the determination and set